Beverly Hills Cop is all about Eddie Murphy’s smart-mouthed Detroit detective. But was Axel Foley just a bumbling cop

 Winning the postcode lottery

-You’ve probably heard of the idea of the postcode lottery that restricts or grants access to healthcare and education according to where you live.
-Somewhat unexpectedly, it’s at the heart of this classic 80s movie.
+You’ve probably heard of the idea of the postcode lottery that restricts or grants access to healthcare and education according to where you live (Candyman explores the inequality this creates).

 Money, education, civic pride, professional resources are a circle of opportunities, not a straight line.
 In other words, they influence each other.

 What does this mean for Axel Foley?
-Well, he’s a good cop held back from achieving his full potential by a city that’s been ignored, overlooked and mistreated.
+Well, he’s a good cop held back from achieving his full potential by a city that has also been ignored, overlooked and mistreated.

 Once he trades up his zip code, he’s given the opportunity to succeed, instead of being schooled in failure and conformity.

 Of course he’s not taken in by money, either.
 Out here, his scams mock social norms and, particularly, expectations about treating rich people differently or reverentially.

-Foley as an outsider and tourist – and therefore a source of mischief – can invert the rules, whether barging into a fancy members’ club or ridiculing the concept of tiny coffee.
+Foley as an outsider – and therefore a source of mischief – can invert the rules, whether barging into a fancy members’ club or ridiculing the idea of tiny coffee.
 When prestige is so superficial, it makes perfect sense that his friends are both cops and ex-cons.

 As clowns and jesters always have done, however, Foley knocks the high and mighty down a peg.
 He treats the good hearted as friends, but gangsters like scoundrels … and that’s social levelling in action.

 Beverly Hills Cop (1984), directed by Martin Brest

-- Trading Places (Eddie Murphy taking on white privilege and wealth)
+- Trading Places (1980s, Eddie Murphy taking on white privilege and wealth)

 - Jumpin’ Jack Flash (1980s, outsiders, comedy)